 Cooper Tires Rating: 4.0 Stars

-Our team of experts rated Cooper 4.0 out of 5.0 stars and gave it the Best Value award for 2022.
+Our team of experts rated Cooper 4.0 out of 5.0 stars and gave it the Best Value award.
 Along with generally positive Cooper tire reviews, the company’s strong industry reputation, variety of available tires, and great value make it a top choice for many drivers.

 Founded by two brothers-in-law, John F. Schaefer and Claude E. Hart, Cooper Tire & Rubber Company began in Akron, Ohio.
 The pair originally purchased M and M Manufacturing Company in 1914, which produced tire patches, tire repair kits, and tire cement.
 The business moved to Findlay, Ohio, in 1916.